-Our flagship projects in Asia and the Pacific
+Our flagship adaptation projects in Asia and Africa

-Deep research into climate change's impacts and how vulnerable communities have been responding to it CGAP engaged MSC to work with Decodis to understand how climate change affected vulnerable communities in Bangladesh, India, and Nigeria.
-The research examined how these communities have responded, what role financial services have played, and what role they should play to support climate resilience and adaptation.
+Deep research into climate change's impacts on vulnerable communities in India and Bangladesh CGAP engaged MSC to work with Decodis to understand how climate change affected vulnerable communities in Bangladesh, India, and Nigeria.
+The research examined how these communities have responded, what role financial services have played, and what role they should play in supporting climate resilience and adaptation.
 CGAP and MSC then convened a workshop to discuss the report and fine-tune CGAP's climate change strategy.